What would be the outcome of meiosis if there was no crossing over?

 Meiosis, on the other hand, involves two rounds of cell divisions; therefore, the outcome of meiosis is four daughter cells. … The meiosis is responsible to produce the haploid gamete (the sperm or egg) from a diploid germ cell.
 The fertilization of an egg by a sperm will produce a diploid zygote.

-What happens during crossing over quizlet?
+Why is crossing over important quizlet?